hugoShaka/ansible-mailserver/README.md

 Please take a look at his article about mailservers, it's one of the best you could find on the Internet.

-Contributors :
+Contributors:
-- Christopher Haas (original code : ansible-ispmail-jessie)
+- Christopher Haas (original code: ansible-ispmail-jessie)
 - hugoShaka
 - dric0